Everything You Need To Know About Starting A Real Estate Brokerage

 For example, the agent may keep 60% of their first three sales in a month.
 Then, after the third transaction, they earn 70%.
 In some cases, there is even a third tier.

-The benefit of this type of structure is that agents stay motivated once they have brought in a significant sales volume—potentially increasing the amount you make as a broker.
+The benefit of this type of structure is that agents stay motivated once they have brought in a significant sales volume, potentially increasing the amount you make as a broker.

 This type of structure is also likely to attract quality agents who are confident in their ability to push sales over the line.

-💲 Flat-fee structure
+Flat-fee structure

-This fee, often called a desk fee, is either paid every month or per transaction.
+In a flat-fee structure, the agent keeps 100% of the commission but pays a regular flat fee to the brokerage.
+This fee, often called a desk fee, is paid monthly or per transaction.
 It allows the agent to use the brokerage’s office and other infrastructure.

 Monthly fees are paid whether or not the agent closes a deal during the period.